 Performing preventive maintenance on your machines and ductwork will get rid of the lint and getting rid of the lint will keep it from slowing down your machines.
 More efficient machines mean more money in your pocket at the end of the day!

 We talked about washer maintenance last month and we broke the HUGE job down into smaller jobs spread out over the course of an entire year.
 We’ll help you with your dryer also – by making the job more manageable!

 - LINT – clean out your lint screens and compartments AND get rid of lint around the outsides of the machines as well.

-- FOREIGN OBJECTS – remove anything from the dryer drum that shouldn’t be there (rocks, screws, wrappers….)
+- FOREIGN OBJECTS – remove anything from the dryer drum that shouldn’t be. (rocks, screws, wrappers….)

 - SURFACE – wipe the outside of your machines with mild detergent and clean water.

 Monthly Dryer Care: